csisztaiarnold/metagallery/README.md

 # Meta Gallery

-A very simple and blazing fast gallery based on htmx, Tailwind, PHP, filesystem and IPTC Photo Metadata.
+A minimalistic and blazing fast gallery based on htmx, Tailwind, PHP, filesystem and IPTC Photo Metadata.
 Doesn't require a database.

 ## Why?